-If associated to the IGC, create a task in the Bioinformatics help desk clearly stating your goal, as well as a brief description of your case.
+If associated to the IGC, create a task in the IGC Agendo clearly stating your goal, as well as a brief description of your case.

-If not associated to the IGC, or in the case of a potentially large, complex project, contact the unit's director Dr. Daniel Sobral (firstname.lastname@example.org) to discuss the project and how the unit could assist.
+If not associated to the IGC, or in the case of a potentially large, complex project, contact the facility head Dr. Jingtao Lilue (email@example.com) to discuss the project and how could we assist.

-The Bioinformatics Unit is available to collaborate in grant applications, where members of the unit can provide a fraction of their time to the project, depending on the required expertise.
-We encourage researchers to contact the unit early in the project design.
+The Bioinformatics facility is available to collaborate in grant applications, where we can provide a fraction of their time to the project, depending on the required expertise.
+We encourage researchers to contact the us early in the project design.

-The Bioinformatics Unit charges for its services by person/hour.
+The Bioinformatics Facility charges for its services by person/hour.
 For researchers associated to the IGC this cost is subsidized by the IGC.
 For external users, this is charged at 20€ per person/hour.

 For larger projects we provide an initial estimate of persons/hour, which is revised regularly acording to the progress of the project.